irinamihai150/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
-I think it will be 9, as variable x is global.
+I think it will be 9, as variable x is global and we used const so it can not be redeclared
 For the second I think it would be 10